Uncertainty-Driven Action Quality Assessment: Related Work

-Some works introduce the human pose information to assess the quality of actions.~\cite{Pirsiavash2014assessing1} uses spatial-temporal Gabor-like filters~\cite{le2011learning} to capture low-level features and applies DFT (Discrete Fourier Transform) on the pose sequence. ~\cite{Pan2019Action8} explores temporal and spatial relation graphs on extracted joint motion features which are obtained from local patches around joints' I3D features.
+Some works introduce human pose information to assess the quality of actions.~\cite{Pirsiavash2014assessing1} uses spatial-temporal Gabor-like filters~\cite{le2011learning} to capture low-level features and applies Discrete Fourier Transform on the pose sequence. ~\cite{Pan2019Action8} explores temporal and spatial relation graphs on extracted joint motion features which are obtained from local patches around joints' I3D features.
 Then, temporal difference, spatial difference, motion, and whole-scene features are used together to get scores.
 EAGLE-Eye~\cite{Nekoui2021EAGLE6} trains an extreme pose estimator using the HRNet~\cite{Sun2019deep32} on the G-ExPose dataset~\cite{Nekoui2021EAGLE6}, which can capture pose and appearance features to reason the coordination among the joints and appearance dynamics.

-Unlike the aforementioned regression-based methods, we believe that the judge scores are objective and contain some uncertain factors.
-Therefore, we encode the uncertainty into the network to predict multiple plausible scores.
-Although MUSDL~\cite{Tang2020uncertainty5} also defines an uncertainty-aware regression model, they focus on the ambiguity of the score labels which is more related to noisy labels.
-In contrast, the uncertainty in our work refers to the aleatoric uncertainty caused by the ambiguity of the actions, which is widely studied in the field of uncertainty estimation but has not been explored in the AQA task.
+The existing state-of-the-art methods are built upon the contrastive learning~\cite{chen2020simple,he2020momentum} strategy.
+PLCN~\cite{li2022pairwise} designs consistency constraints to learn relative scores between two videos.
+CoRe~\cite{yu2021group42} and TQT~\cite{bai2022action} use exemplar videos and predict relative scores by constructing a group-aware regression tree (GART).
+TQT also utilizes a transformer-based structure to parse the extracted video-level features into multiple temporally ordered key phases.
+Both CoRe and TQT apply 10 exemplar videos for testing to ensure the superiority of performance.

-Besides, the goal of our work is also significantly different from MUSDL~\cite{Tang2020uncertainty5}. \cite{Tang2020uncertainty5} is designed to obtain the finer-level score annotations by utilizing a Gaussian distribution of one score as soft supervisory signal rather than a single score.
-Instead, we aim at encoding the uncertainty via CVAE to generate multiple scores for each action.
-Moreover, the predicted uncertainty is also useful for reweighting the training loss and organizing the training order of the samples.
+Unlike the aforementioned methods, we believe that judge scores are objective yet contain uncertain factors.
+Therefore, we incorporate uncertainty into the network to predict multiple plausible scores.
+While MUSDL~\cite{Tang2020uncertainty5} also defines an uncertainty-aware regression model, it primarily focuses on softening single labels into Gaussian distributions to obtain the finer-level score annotations.
+In contrast, the uncertainty in our work is primarily aimed at modeling the ambiguity inherent in expert assessment of the AQA task.
+This type of uncertainty is extensively studied in the field of uncertainty estimation but has not been explored in the context of the AQA task.
+Specifically, we encode the uncertainty via CVAE to generate multiple scores for each action.
+Moreover, the predicted uncertainty is also useful for re-weighting the training loss and organizing the training order of the samples.